The CFPR-CIERA was founded by Prof. Giuseppe Fanfoni (Rome University -La Sapienza-).

 In all these works Egyptian partners have been: SCA and the Universities of Cairo, Alexandria, Helwan, Qena, Tanta, Kafr El Sheikh.

-Italian partners, contributing with the professional experience of their experts, have been the Italian “State Institutions of Art” (Roma I, Roma II, Anzio and Marino), the Italian National Research Council (CNR), Universities of Rome “La Sapienza”, Naples “L’Orientale”, Venice Architecture University “I.U.A.V.”, Architecture University of Politecnico di Bari, the Central Institute for Restoration (ICR) and many experts of Institutions of the Ministry of Cultural Heritage, as well as ICCROM.
+Italian partners, contributing with the professional experience of their experts, have been the Italian “State Institutions of Art” (Roma I, Roma II, Anzio and Marino), the Italian National Research Council (CNR), Universities of Rome “La Sapienza”, Naples “L’Orientale”, Venice Architecture University “I.U.A.V.”, Scientific laboratories of the Vatican Museums, Architecture University of Politecnico di Bari, the Central Institute for Restoration (ICR) and many experts of Institutions of the Ministry of Cultural Heritage, as well as ICCROM.